openstack/openstack-manuals/doc/user-guide/source/create_db.rst

       :ref:`Step 2 <create-database-instance>` and use that flavor.

-   -  If your environment does not have a suitable flavor, an administrative user must create a custom flavor by using the nova ``flavor-create`` command.
+   -  If your environment does not have a suitable flavor, an administrative user must create a custom flavor by using the :command:`nova flavor-create` command.

    **MySQL example.** This example creates a flavor that you can use with a MySQL database.
 This example has the following attributes: